Bricks thrown through window of Alderman Raymond Lopez's Brighton Park office, police say

 The suspects ran away and no one is in custody, police said.

+Lopez said he believes the vandalism and arson was in retaliation for his attempt that week to go after landlords who rent to known gang members.

-Early Monday morning, Lopez sent out a tweet accusing Mayor Lori Lightfoot of not protecting communities.
+Early Monday morning, Lopez sent out a tweet accusing Mayor Lori Lightfoot of not protecting communities and elected officials from gang violence.

 When you Mayor, refuse to call out the terror attacks on our communities, especially on their electeds, criminals only feel more emboldened to continue their reign.
 Glass can be replaced, peace of mind and security cannot.
 Your silence is destroying this city! pic.twitter.com/n0lBBgnb9o— Ald.
 Raymond Lopez (@RLopez15thWard) July 20, 2020